mjpitz/paxos/README.md

 Learners send along their last accepted id and Acceptors stream all records after that point.

 `Acceptors` keep track of all the promises they make and proposals they accept.
-Currently, this is implemented as an in memory log backed by a btree.
-This can easily be replaced with a boltdb implementation for on disk support.
+Currently, this can be either a boltdb file or in memory.

 `Proposer` provides a single `Propose` rpc that implements a single paxos run.
 Through this mechanism, you can elect leaders, or get consensus on a value.